General Questions & Answers

 We want every child to be involved in our camps this summer!
 However, we keep our class sizes small to ensure that each aspiring chef has one-on-one time with our partner chefs and counselors.
 If your child is wait-listed, it doesn’t mean that they won’t get in — campers that are waitlisted because the session is full will be notified right away if another child has to forfeit their spot because of unforeseen circumstances.

-Each camp session has up to 16 kids.
+Each camp session has up to 16 kids for the Bay Area and up to 13 kids in New York City.
 We find that this is the perfect number for our various cooking workshops, guest chefs visits, garden trips and restaurant classes.
 We like to keep the ratio of counselors to kids at 1:4.

 You register, apply and pay all at the same time!
 We want to make your life as easy as possible.
-If for some reason, however, we decide not to accept a camper after review of their application, the payment will be refunded immediately, and in full.
+If for some reason we decide not to accept a camper after review of their application, the payment will be refunded immediately, and in full.

-Cooking camp is priced at $680 per week.
+Cooking camp is priced from $680-$750 per week depending on location.
 This includes tasters throughout the day, lunch, and ingredients.
-The camp fee does not include your child’s Clipper Card.
-A significant portion of your camp fee is considered a donation, and supports our Chef-In-Training Program for disadvantaged youth.
+The camp fee does not include your child’s Clipper Card (Bay Area) or MetroCard (NYC).
+A significant portion of your camp fee is considered a donation, and supports our Chef-In-Training Program for underserved youth.
 You will receive a donation slip before the year’s end.

-Sprouts offers full ride scholarships for our farm days for youth in financial need living in the Alemany Farm neighborhoods.
-All Alemany farm residents can email Sprouts@sproutscookingclub.org to request a scholarship.
+In the Bay Area, Sprouts offers full ride scholarships for our farm days for youth in financial need living in the Alemany Farm neighborhoods.
+In NYC, we have the Whole Foods Scholarship program.
+If you are interested in applying for a scholarship, please email us at firstname.lastname@example.org.
 We’re looking forward to having you with us!

 While we will not be serving breakfast, snacks throughout the day and lunch will be provided.
 After all, we will eat everything that we make!
-We like to keep a balance between sweets and savory dishes throughout the day; we think that moderation an important lesson for the kids to learn.
+We like to keep a balance between sweet and savory dishes throughout the day; we think that moderation is an important lesson for the kids to learn.
 We highly encourage all parents to send along healthy, easy-to-eat snacks with their children for each camp day.
 We also strongly recommend that parents send along a natural drink such as water or fruit juice for their kids.
-While we are cooking and tasting and sipping throughout the entire day, we find that every once in awhile, some campers don’t take to a new dishes or a certain ingredient.
-For this reason among others, healthy, comfortable, and easy-to-eat snacks are the best way to keep your child energized and satisfied no matter the menu, the timing of a cooking class, or the activity’s theme.

 All skill levels are welcome!
 We strive for a 1 to 4 ratio of counselors to kids so we can cater to any skill level.